pbs-assess/gfiphc/README.md

 If you use this package please cite it as it is helpful for maintaining it:

 Edwards, A.M., S.C.
 Anderson, E.A.
 Keppel and C.Grandin (2021). gfiphc: Data Extraction and Analysis for Groundfish Data from the IPHC Longline Survey in BC.
-R package version 1.0.0.
+R package version 1.1.0.
+Available from https://github.com/pbs-assess/gfiphc.

-Check `citation("gfiphc")` for the latest version number, and for the bibtex entry (you have to manually add the year).
+Check `citation("gfiphc")` for the latest version number and for the bibtex entry (though you have to manually add the year and the website given above).

 ## Issues, problems